pucelle/lupos.paint/README.md

 # lupos.paint - still under design

-**lupos.paint** is a component-based 2d paint system, it provides easy way to build large, scalable, interactive SVG / canvas / WebGL / WebGPU apps, like mind map, flow diagram.
+**lupos.paint** is a component-based 2d paint system, it provides easy way to build large, scalable, interactive SVG / canvas / WebGL / WebGPU apps, like mind map, flow diagram, figma like, web version of photoshop or after effects.

 ## How to use